aimiliano/Pokevision-mods/README.md

   https://raw.githubusercontent.com/aimiliano/Pokevision-mods/master/pokevision-js-mod.js
 3. Press `Enter` to run the code.

 ## How to Define the areas you want to scan.

 There are 2 options.

-//Easy one
+Easy one:
-1. Write down all the Lat,Long that appears on the URL and then format it as following:
+1. Write down (or copy paste) all the Lat,Long that appears on the URL as you click on the map and then format it as following:
 [ [lat,long],[lat,long],... ]
-then paste it to the script in the section my_neighboorhood = //your array and thats it!
+then paste it to the script in the section my_neighboorhood = //your array
+and thats it!

+More advanced:

-2. enable click on maps
+2. enable click on maps  like this:
- uncomment  //L.circle(latlonarr, 1000).addTo(App.home.map);
+uncomment  //L.circle(latlonarr, 1000).addTo(App.home.map); from the Js
-then refresh page , click where you want to scan, then open console copy the coords, format it as following:
+then refresh page , click where you want to scan,
+then open console copy the coords, format it as following:
 [ [lat,long],[lat,long],... ]
-then paste it to the script in the section my_neighboorhood = //your array and thats it! remember to comment again //L.circle(latlonarr, 1000).addTo(App.home.map); in the js if you dont want the circle to show
+then paste it to the script in the section
+my_neighboorhood = //your array
+and thats it!
+remember to comment again //L.circle(latlonarr, 1000).addTo(App.home.map);
+in the js if you dont want the circle to show